Lina Condes

+Lina Condes (Ukr. Лiна Кондес; born 3 November 1988, Cherkasy city, Ukraine) is a Ukrainian artist.
+She is known for her stick figure sculptures, through which she seeks to authentically represent the emotional and mental lives of modern people.
+Condes focuses on ‘mental states’ — different emotions and psychological conditions — by blending materials, shapes and colors.
+She has exhibited in Kyiv, London, Miami and New York.

 La Biennale di Venezia

 Condes presented "Sphinx", an interactive sculpture in which a watchful eye merges with a stylized body observing what surrounds it, sometimes with benevolence, sometimes with malevolence, during 57th International Art Exhibition – La Biennale di Venezia.